 Many years later he started his own wine journey in 1989 studying Oenology Vitiviniculture at Maison Familiale Rurale De Grandchamp in Beaune.
 During his studies, Steph had the opportunity to work at a local vineyard called Domaine Jean Paul Droin.
 Over the next few years, Stephane further developed his craft of wine making, working at numerous other vineyards including Moreau-Naudet and Azo.

 In 2004 Stephane moved to Australia and started working for McWilliam’s Winery.
 Whilst he was working there, he was offered the opportunity to become a Sommelier at Rock Restaurant in the Hunter Valley.
 Stephane transferred all of his skills and passion from making wine like his fathers friends did who were then sharing their passion at the table when he was a little boy.

-Today Stephane is the Head Sommelier at two chef hat restaurant Muse in the Hunter Valley.
+From 2013 to 2019 Stephane was the Head Sommelier at two chef hat restaurant Muse in the Hunter Valley.